[This post is updated weekly and summarizes the current status of college admission testing and test preparation opportunities with Compass.]

 - PSAT/National Merit FAQ

-If there is no opportunity for you to take a PSAT through your school, we can provide you with a practice test.
-See our Practice Testing section below for details.
+If you did not have an opportunity to take a PSAT through your school, we can provide you with a practice test.
+See our Practice Testing section for details.

-COVID-19 has pushed many colleges and universities to adopt temporary test optional policies, with some schools permanently eliminating the requirement.
-Compass tracks the details of these testing policies at over 400 popular schools here.
+COVID-19 has pushed many colleges and universities to temporarily suspend testing requirements, with some schools permanently eliminating the requirement.
+Read more about how this policy is affecting students’ decision making and strategic planning in a competitive admissions context.
+Compass tracks the detailed testing policies at over 400 popular schools here.

 Student-athletes initially enrolling full-time during the 2021-22 academic year intending to play NCAA Division I or Division II athletics will not be required to submit test scores.
 This includes the Ivy League which had previously waived its league’s testing requirement for prospective student athletes in the 2020-21 admission cycle.